Arkay-1248/Do-Not-Go-Gentle/Readme.md

 - Reflection
 - Complex Grass Collision
 - Complex Grass

-If your computer cannot handle both the ENB and Reshade, the Page Up button will toggle the reshade while in game, and feel free to turn it off in the ENB Manager.
-EVC ENB still looks pretty good without the reshade.

-If you really cannot handle the ENB, the Page Down button will toggle the ENB while in game.
-Note that this will make the list look much worse and it's not intended to be played like that.
+If your computer cannot handle the ENB, the Page Down button will toggle the ENB while in game.
+Note that this will make the list look worse and it's not intended to be played like that.

 ## Removing the Modlist
 Simply delete the folder, and you have uninstalled it.